📖FAQ

 When the investor redeems, the xSOLY tokens are burned, and an equivalent amount of USDC is returned at the latest exchange rate.

-For more information on vault tokens, see here.
+For more information on vault tokens, see herearrow-up-right.

 chevron-rightWhen do I start earning yield?hashtag